molsonkiko/JsonToolsNppPlugin/docs/README.md

 ![Find/replace form non-regex search must match exactly before v4.11.0](/docs/find%20replace%20form%20nonregex%20exact.PNG)

 The form has limited functionality.
 For example, you can't perform a search on keys and a replacement on values.
 However, the form generates RemesPath queries in the RemesPath query box in the tree viewer, so you can use those queries as a starting point.

+Beginning in [v6.0](/CHANGELOG.md#600---unreleased-2023-mm-dd), when a `Replace all` query is run, only the values that were replaced are displayed in the tree.
+Prior to that, the tree would show the entire JSON after a successful `Replace all` query.

 ## JSON to CSV ##